-- Do not eat anything after midnight the night before your appointment and drink only clear liquids.
+- You can have a light breakfast before your appointment and drink only clear liquids.

-- You may drink clear liquids up to 2 hours before your appointment time.
-Clear liquids that you can drink include: water, ginger ale, sprite/7-up, tea with no milk, clear soup/broth.
+- Clear liquids that you can drink include: water, ginger ale, sprite/7-up, tea with no milk, clear soup/broth.

 - Please take your medications as prescribed unless told otherwise by a staff member.

 - Do not take any alcohol, drugs or medications that have not been prescribed by your doctor, herbal supplements, or aspirin 24 hours before your appointment.

 - Please wear comfortable clothing including: full back underwear, socks and flat shoes.
 Please also bring an extra pair of full back underwear.

 - The hospital is scent-free, so please do not wear perfumes, scented lotions, colognes or other scented products.